riatelab/MTA/README.md

 - sdev: spatial deviation between regional ratios and ratios of neigborhing regions.
 - mst: multiscalar typology based on the three deviations.
 - mas: multiscalar absolute synthesis, total amount of redistributions based on the three deviations.
+- mapmst : map multiscalar typology synthesis according to the three deviations.

 ## Installation